-In the scheduling and dispatch process we do not distinguish between energy and nonenergy actions but rather minimise the cost of all actions with respect to the cost of diverging from PNs.
+In the scheduling and dispatch process we do not distinguish between energy and non-energy actions but rather minimise the cost of all actions with respect to the cost of diverging from PNs.
 This distinction is not made in the scheduling and dispatch process as each action can have both an energy and non-energy component.
 The distinction is however made ex-post through the application of flagging rules as described in our 'Methodology for System Operator and Non-Marginal Flagging' (referenced in sections 4.6 and 6.4).

 We implement a cost minimisation objective through the creation of composite cost curves based on the commercial offer data and PNs submitted by Participants (as referenced in section 4.2 and in more detail in Appendix 2.1).
 The optimisation then minimises the cost of diverging from PNs (based on the composite cost curve) of the schedule while meeting system security requirements and maximising priority dispatch generation.

 Any deviation from the optimised schedule is made in line with a merit order of actions (to increment/start-up units or decrement/shut-down units) taking into account real-time unit operating levels, unit response characteristics and operational security requirements.

-4.5.3.3.
-WEIGHTING TOWARDS SHORTER NOTICE ACTIONS
+4.5.3.3 Weighting towards shorter Notice Actions

 In addition to the process design features set out above, scheduling and dispatch policy parameters (as discussed in section 3.1.2) have been designed to contribute to the obligation of allowing ex-ante markets resolve energy imbalances.
 As noted in this section, these parameters are currently set to zero so have no impact on the scheduling and dispatch process at this time.
-We have however described the implementation of the parameters here as it is intended to re-evaluate their application in time for implementation from January 2023
+We have however described the implementation of the parameters here as it is intended to reevaluate their application as part of the annual consultation on the Trading and Settlement Code Scheduling and Dispatch Parameters